-There are risks and complications associated with all surgical procedure.
-Knowing these risks is an essential part of making sound decisions about surgical procedures in particular breast augmentation.
-Please remember that:
+There are risks and complications associated with all surgical procedures.
+Knowing these risks is an essential part of making sound decisions about surgical procedures, and breast augmentation surgery risks are no different.

 “It’s great, I feel I look much better.
 I wish I had done it a long time ago.
 I have a lot more confidence in myself.
 My clothes look better.
 Its amazing how much better you feel about yourself.
 My friends compliment me all the time.
 No negative comments!!
 My advice to people is first see Dr Rai and staff.
 Make sure its what you really want.
 Finally go for it especially if its something you’ve always wanted-as I have.
 You will love the results.”